 Two last important things you’ll need to remember about preparing your asset for export:

 - Your Maya animation will need at least one keyframe on a standard attribute for Unity to read your Custom Attributes.
 Unity won’t create an Animation Clip at all unless one of the standard attributes (translation/rotation/scale) is keyed.
-I’m not sure why this is, but if it bothers you, you can always delete the keyframe in Unity after importing your fbx.
+I’m not sure why this is, but if it bothers you just delete the keyframe in Unity after importing your fbx.

 Exporting your animation to fbx